 Navy picks new War College leader after removing president

 PROVIDENCE, R.I.
-(AP) — A helicopter pilot who heads a military command in Guam will be the first female leader of the U.S. Naval War College, the Navy announced Friday, days after removing the college president who came under investigation over questionable behavior.
+(AP) — The Navy has named the first female leader of the U.S. Naval War College after removing the college president who is under investigation.

 Rear Adm.
-Jeffrey Harley was removed as the college’s president Monday after The Associated Press reported he was under investigation and more than a year after the initial complaint was filed.
+Jeffrey Harley was removed from his post as the college president Monday, days after The Associated Press reported he was under investigation and more than a year after the initial complaint was filed.

 The AP reported Harley was under investigation for allegedly spending excessively, abusing his hiring authority and otherwise behaving inappropriately, including keeping a margarita machine in his office.